AlecGrover/django-rest-hydra/README.rst

 Documentation
 -------------

-The full documentation is at https://django-rest-hydra.readthedocs.io.
+Full documentation can be found at https://django-rest-hydra.readthedocs.io.

 Quickstart
 ----------